GJM333/Practise/README.md

 # Practice
-This project is for practicing git.
+This project is for practising git.